hashicorp/terraform-aws-vault/examples/vault-cluster-private/README.md

 This example creates a private Vault cluster that is only accessible from servers within the AWS account.
-Each of the servers in this example has [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) installed (via the [install-dnsmasq module](https://github.com/gruntwork-io/consul-aws-blueprint/tree/master/modules/install-dnsmasq)) which allows it to access Vault via DNS using the domain name `vault.service.consul`.
+Each of the servers in this example has [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) installed (via the [install-dnsmasq module](https://github.com/gruntwork-io/consul-aws-blueprint/tree/master/modules/install-dnsmasq)) which allows it to use the Consul server cluster for service discovery and thereby access Vault via DNS using the domain name `vault.service.consul`.
 For an example of a Vault cluster that is publicly accessible, see [vault-cluster-public](/examples/vault-cluster-public).

 ![Vault architecture](/_docs/architecture.png)